anhvt2/DAMASK.utils/test_model-calibration_s1057681/README.md

 * estimate the noisy loss (noise is induced by microstructure variation) by MLMC

 May help to convert heteroscedastic to homoscedastic (which is the underlying assumption for GPR).
+Use MLMC $\varepsilon$ to tune intrinsic noise in GPR.

 * run warm-up samples
 * estimate loss in $\ell_2$ norm with specified noise tolerance